igncp/demos/README.md

 1. [ ] Add disclaimer for old charts
 1. [ ] Port codebase to TypeScript with a high type coverage
     - [x] Generate report and hosted along with the pages
-    - [ ] Port components, pages and other utils
+    - [x] Port components, pages and other utils
     - [ ] Resolve cases with `any`
     - [ ] Resolve cases with `@ts-ignore`
-    - [ ] Set the threshold to 99%
+    - [ ] Set the threshold to 95% and then to 99%
+1. [x] Remove the usage of d3utils, even if it creates duplication in charts
 1. [ ] Extra refactors:
     - Extract texts, some dimensions and state (`let` usage) into explicit variables
     - Improve naming of variables and functions, avoiding one-letter or very generic names
     - Add references to relevant documentations
     - Add some personal description of the implementation
-    - Remove the usage of d3utils, even if it creates duplication in charts
     - Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible
     - Use arrow function except when `this` is used
     - Remove unnecessary `String(...)`
     - Future: remove mutations of original data
-    - Future: avoid circular structures
+    - Future: avoid circular structures on original data

 Some new examples may be added at the same time, especially when more progress is done